 Is Kathy Bates in Hollywood?

 One BAFTA Award nomination later, Kathy Bates became a must-have presence in TV and movie productions.
-She won further acclaim in another Stephen King adaptation, then ended up part of cinematic history in 1997 as Molly Brown in James Cameron’s Titanic.
+She won further acclaim in another Stephen King adaptation, Dolores Claiborne, then ended up part of cinematic history in 1997 as Molly Brown in James Cameron’s Titanic.
 Not only was Bates a national sensation; she had international recognition.
 Today, work is steady; the discouraged cashier deemed unattractive enough for anything big gets regular work in popular titles from Two and a Half Men to The Office and Big Bang Theory.
-Perhaps thanks to her fame with Stephen King movies, Bates is in a few American Horror Story episodes.
-In fact, at 71 years old, she’s stilli active, with more AHS episode appearances planned in 2021.
+Perhaps thanks to her fame with Stephen King movies, Bates is in a number of American Horror Story episodes.
+In fact, at 73 years old, she’s still active and pushing ever forward, her most recent films including On the Basis of Sex (2018) and Richard Jewell (2019).